Chefs Notes

 8. Applesauce Bread with Granola Crunch

 Move over, banana bread, because there is a new sheriff in town.
-This loaf is incredibly moist and has a crunchy topping that adds the perfect contrast.
+This loaf is very moist and has a crunchy topping that adds a nice contrast.

 The recipe is vegan-friendly and uses olive oil and maple syrup for a rich, complex flavor profile.
 The granola on top gets toasted and nutty while the bread bakes.